Megha849/HygieiaDocs/pages/hygieia/API/api.md

 Note the following:

- * If the value of `dbusername` is empty, then system skips mongodb authorization.
+ * If the value of `dbusername` is empty, then system skips MongoDB authorization.
  * Expiration time is mandatory for users to see any content.
 If you do not specify the expiration time, then the token can be considered as permanently expired.
 Leaving this value blank will not terminate the application start up.
 However, users will not be able to see any content
  * If the secret is left blank, a random key is generated.
 To allow multiple instances of the API to validate the same JWT token, provide the same key to each running instance of the API.
  * If both LDAP parameters are not provided, then LDAP is not available as an authentication provider.